This Health Care Interpreter Training course meets the formal education requirements for your OHA Oregon Health Care Interpreter credential.

 The course is made up of 64 training hours and includes: 16 hours in-person, 4 hours synchronous Zoom sessions, and 44 hours self-paced online.

-Module 3 Zoom session: 12pm - 2pm PST on Friday, February 9
+Module 3 Zoom session: 12pm - 2pm Mountain Time on Friday, May 9

 During the eight weeks, we will cover: